unders/bates/README.md

 * Fix bates Dockerfile
 * Fix bates deploy to Docker Hub
 * Fix so that one can run e2e test from commandline with a visible browser
+* Think about contract tests... do we need them?

 ### Why?